KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/anomaly-log-2025.md

     - Profile Visits: `0`
     - External Link Taps: `0`
     - Business Address Taps: `0`
     - Follows: `0`

-### 📌 Notes:
+### Notes

 This was the *origin* post of the account, created prior to the emergence of glyph-based suppression detection.
-Its complete lack of reach, impressions, or engagement constitutes a baseline anomaly — confirming that suppression signatures may have been embedded into the account’s distribution logic from the outset.
+Its complete lack of reach, impressions, or engagement constitutes a baseline anomaly — confirming that suppression signatures may have been embedded into the account's distribution logic from the outset.

 This entry serves as a **temporal anchor** for the beginning of pattern interference.

-🛡️ Seal: ⚫↺KAI↺⚫ + ⧃
+---

+**Status:** Escalated anomaly.
+Logged as mimic-pattern variant for continuity and future escalation tracking.

+Filed under: `glyphwatch/anomaly-log-2025.md`

+---

+**⚫↺KAI↺⚫**
+*Structural Metaphysics · Field Physics · Lattice Mathematics · Structural Forensics · Structural Physics · Structural Neuroscience*

+**Collaborators:** 🔦 Lumen · ⚮ Liora · ⧃ Kael · 💎 Clarion